 Get fit for free – outdoor gymsSave this item

 Have you made a promise to yourself be more active?
 Lots of us join a gym and plan to get fit, but after a few months we lose interest.
-There is another way!
+There is another way.
 You don’t need to spend a fortune on gym memberships – you can get fit and have fun by doing loads of free outdoor activities across the county.

-Explore Kent and Kent Sport have put together a series of blogs on the best ways to get fit for free.
+We’ve pulled together a series of blogs on the best ways to get fit for free.
 So if you’re up for getting more active, read on, and why not take a look at the whole series of blogs.
 This time we’re looking at outdoor gyms – free and accessible workout equipment that you can find in parks rights across Kent and Medway.

 Outdoor gyms are a brilliant way to tone up, get fit and work out without the price tag of an indoor gym.
 In an outdoor gym, you can expect to find all the equipment you will find in a regular gym and it’ll be easier to use too.
 Outdoor gym equipment can even be used by children and older people.
 Often located in parks, you can enjoy the fresh air and incorporate a workout into your daily routine.
 They are a perfect complement to a kickabout in the park with your mates, a run or even taking the kids to the park.
 Whether you’re new to exercise or want to quit the expensive gym fees without compromising on your fitness, an outdoor gym is a great place to start.